jpin730/nextjs-dashboard/README.md

-# Next.js App Router Course
+# Next.js Dashboard

-This is the starter app for the Next.js App Router Course.
-It contains a dashboard application to demonstrate the features of Next.js.
+This is a dashboard application to demonstrate the features of Next.js.

 For more information, see the [course](https://nextjs.org/learn) on the Next.js Website.